 Canadian Biotech Stocks

 The company’s Phase 3B trial has been confirmed with early results and is expected to be finished by the end of 2021, which will result in the only FDA-approved treatment for patients with septic shock on the market.
 The company also has a flagship program for metastatic breast cancer and advanced pancreatic cancer.
-The share price was negative until the last week of December after it was announced that the company would present its lead virus formulation Reolysin Pelareorep at the Gastrointestinal Cancer Symposium 2020 in January.
+The share price was negative until the last week of December after the company announced that it would present its lead virus formulation Reolysin Pelareorep at the Gastrointestinal Cancer Symposium 2020 in January.

 The company’s products combat diseases such as lymphoma, myeloma and other blood cancers.
 In addition, the company has agreed with Merck on combination therapy with Keytruda for ovarian cancer, and recent activist activity by Sarissa Capital Management has helped drive biotech shares up 18% in the past month.
 Trillium went public 13 years ago and has made a name for itself in the industry.

 The company recently reported positive results from a late-stage study of an experimental flu vaccine called Nanoflu.
 As a result, Exelixis plans to seek Food and Drug Administration (FDA) approval for the product.
-Analysts estimate that if approved, the vaccine could generate annual sales of up to $1.7 billion.
+Analysts estimate that the vaccine could generate annual sales of up to $1.7 billion if approved.

-As dozens of companies rush to develop viable vaccines, the sector’s shares are experiencing a surge in volatility as investors queue to buy the right racehorse.
-At least for the moment, share in companies seeking effective COVID-19 treatments and vaccines has attracted increased interest.
+As dozens of companies rush to develop viable vaccines, the sector’s shares are experiencing a surge in volatility as investors queue to buy the proper racehorse.
+At least now, the stake in companies seeking effective COVID-19 treatments and vaccines has attracted increased interest.
 However, whoever wins and a vaccine is approved, other companies will have to fight to be the first to see share prices fall.

 Biotechnology and pharmaceutical stocks are a solid choice in these uncertain times.
 While the economy is hibernating to limit the spread of COVID-19, drug manufacturers and biotech companies are working on new treatments.